Start with the basics of investing.

 When it comes to investing, the more you pay in advisory fees and fund expenses, the less you keep.

 The Advisor's Fee: This is the dollar amount you pay a financial advisor to manage your assets.
-If the advisor charges an asset-based percentage fee (e.g. 1%) always ask her to calculate the dollar amount you will pay before committing to investment management and planning services.
-The asset-based fee should be clearly stated in your advisor's written Client Agreement.
+If the advisor charges an asset-based percentage (assets under management) fee (e.g. 1%) always ask her to calculate the dollar amount you will pay before committing to investment management and planning services.
+The percentage fee and the dollar amount should be clearly stated in your advisor's written Client Agreement.
 Compare the asset-based fee with Clarity's low, fixed (flat) fees.

 Sales Commissions: Fees that are associated with buying or selling a commission-based mutual fund (A, B, or C share classes) or an annuity.
 Have the advisor list all commissions associated with your investments.
 As your fiduciary, we do not offer investments with sales commissions.
 Fee-based (fee and commission) and commissioned advisors do.

 Expense Ratio: This is the annual underlying cost of the mutual fund, variable annuity, or exchange-traded fund (ETF) you purchase or own.
 ALL mutual funds, variable annuities, and ETFs have expense ratios and some are extremely high.
 Again, ask your advisor to provide you with the expense ratios for your investments and compare them with our low-cost investment options.